THE BEST WOMEN’S BIKE SHORTS 2023

 The chamois pad is 9mm thick (too little!) below the important female body parts and increases to 15mm (too much!) under the sit bones.
 This thickness difference also tilts my body angle and weight forward and puts more pressure on my female parts.

-To add to the disorientation, when I’m wearing these Castelli shorts off the bike, the extra pad thickness under and behind my sit bones makes it feel like there is something stuffed in the back of my shorts.
+To add to the disorientation, when I’m wearing these Castelli shorts off the bike, the extra pad thickness under and behind my sit bones makes it feel like something is stuffed in the back of my shorts.

-The waist and back panels along with the bib straps make a mess of me.
+The waist and back panels and the bib straps make a mess of me.

 While I know women are shaped differently, these Castelli women’s bike shorts don’t feel like they are cut or made to fit different women’s shapes.
 Certainly not mine.
 They just make me feel uncomfortable.